threepointone/react-act-examples/sync.md

 // ...
 ```

 This time, the test passes, and the warning's disappeared.
 Brilliant.
-Of note, even thought it might appear like `resolve(42)` is synchronous, we use the async version to make sure microtasks are flushed before releasing scope, preventing the warning.
+Of note, even though it might appear like `resolve(42)` is synchronous, we use the async version to make sure microtasks are flushed before releasing scope, preventing the warning.
 Neat.

 ### async / await